nathancox/silverstripe-linkfield/README.md

 [sitetree_link id=2]

-The problem is that means the database field could contain either a URL or a shortcode, so output needs to be parsed by the shortcode filter, which can be done with LinkField::link_url($this->URL);
+That means the database field could contain either a URL or a shortcode, so output needs to be parsed by the shortcode filter, which can be done with

+LinkField::link_url($this->FieldName);

 Maintainer Contacts